-Cushing's syndrome caused by a tumour on the pituitary gland
+Cushing syndrome caused by a tumor on the pituitary gland

-Most people need surgery to remove the tumour.
+Most people need surgery to remove the tumor.
 You can talk with your doctor about whether surgery is the right option for you.

 This operation works well for most people but it doesn't help everyone.
 And, even if the operation works in the short term, some people need a second operation a few years later.
-The operation is more likely to be successful if your tumour is small.
+The operation is more likely to be successful if your tumor is small.

-Your surgeon will try not to damage the pituitary gland itself when removing the tumour.
-But this is not always possible, especially if the tumour is large.
+Your surgeon will try not to damage the pituitary gland itself when removing the tumor.
+But this is not always possible, especially if the tumor is large.

 If you need to have a large part of your pituitary gland removed it will no longer be able to produce the important hormones that it used to.
-So you may need to take these hormones as tablets or injections after your operation.
+So you may need to take these hormones as pills or shots after your operation.